IN THIS SECTION

 As a Principal Dancer, Mr. Roje has had the opportunity to work with numerous world acclaimed ballet masters and choreographers such as Yuri Grigorovich (Bolshoi Ballet), Irina Kolpakova (ABT, Marinsky Ballet), Alexander Grant (Covent Garden, UK), Dinna Bjørn (Danish Royal Ballet, Denmark) and more.

 Mr. Roje worked as a ballet teacher at the Ballet School at the Opera House Graz (Austria), the School of the New Jersey Ballet Company, and the Stowe Dance Academy (Vermont).
-Currently, Mr. Roje is on the faculty of Fei Tian College (NY).
+Currently, Mr. Roje is on the faculty of Fei Tian College-Middletown (NY).

 Our goal is to ensure our graduates obtain the physical and mental discipline and stamina required to become professionals in the dance field.
 Whether it be preparing students for auditions with dance companies, internships with academic institutions, or networking opportunities through performance, we enable our graduates to embark on a career in dance.